- I'm on the waiting list. Will I get in?

 - All project team members must be students registered for credit in the class.
 You can choose to have others work on the project, but everyone on the team gets the same grade for the project, so you want people who have skin in the game.
 (That is, "Our non-CS169-student project member screwed up" will not be a valid excuse for problems in the project.)

 Have a question?
-Email the course staff and we can add the answer here.
+Email the course staff or Prof. Fox and we can add the answer here.